All Episodes

 Okay.

-No, are we coming back for another minute after that?
+Are we coming back for another minute after that?

-Whatever you want, Bill, sure.
+Whatever you want, Bill.

 All right.

-You want my vision.
+You want my vision?

-I gotta give you my vision.
+I got to give you my vision.

 Okay.

-So I'll do one minute on the Senate.
+Well, I'll do one minute on the Senate.

-The Senate's gonna be 5248 Republican.
+The Senate's going to be 5248 Republican.

 That's a good thing for traditional conservative Americans.